andrewchou949/discord-bot/readme.md

     * Adding a cooldown time for each slash commands:
         * Simply add the cooldown factor to the slash command files!
-        * Create a cooldown object to the index.js too
+        * Create a cooldown object to the interactionCreate too!